-With these questions in mind, we designed a focus group discussion as part of a larger field study funded and managed by the World Bank’s Energy Sector Management Assistance Program (ESMAP) and the Carbon Initiative for Development.
+With these questions in mind, we designed a focus group discussion in rural Kenya as part of a larger field study funded and managed by the World Bank’s Energy Sector Management Assistance Program (ESMAP) and the Carbon Initiative for Development, (Ci-Dev).
 In October 2020, when the study communities were under a partial lockdown, two all-female focus group discussions were held: one for the intervention group who had purchased and installed domestic biodigesters; the other for the control group who mainly use wood, supplemented by liquefied petroleum gas (LPG) and charcoal.
 Below are our findings.

 Has COVID-19 changed cooking practices?